Restoration Melk Abbey Library ǀ 2022-2032

 Project & Scope

-100.000 volumes, including 1.800 manuscripts as well as 750 incunabula: this considerable stock has grown over the centuries, so that Melk Abbey’s library now constitutes a cultural asset which is not only one of the main attractions for visitors from all over the world, but also part of UNESCO’s world heritage, which entails a great responsibility.
+100.000 volumes, including 1.800 manuscripts as well as 750 incunabula: this considerable stock has grown over the centuries, so that Melk Abbey’s library now constitutes a cultural asset which is not only one of the main attractions for visitors from all over the world, which entails a great responsibility.
 The time has now come to start comprehensive restoration work in order to preserve the outstanding interior decoration and the precious books.

 Heritage = Engagement